BenedictJunMa/benedictjunma.github.io/_pages/about_wangman.md

 ---
 Ph.D.
 Student in INTR

-Man Wang started her PhD program in this lab in January 2026.
+Man Wang started her Ph.D. program in this lab in January 2026.
 She got her Master's degree in Management Science and Engineering from Hunan University in 2024.
 Her research interests include smart warehousing, optimization algorithms, and operational efficiency in logistics systems.

 Representative publication: